freeCodeCamp/freeCodeCamp/guide/english/certifications/front-end-libraries/react-and-redux/moving-forward-from-here/index.md

 ## Hint 1

-In order to pass this challenge, pay close attention to the instructions, which ask you to **log** the Log the message 'Now I know React and Redux!' to the console.
+In order to pass this challenge, pay close attention to the instructions, which ask you to **log** the message 'Now I know React and Redux!' to the console.

 ## Solution